pennlabs/django-rest-live/README.md

-If you use `request.query_params` in your view at all, potentially from [filters](https://www.django-rest-framework.org/api-guide/filtering/#filtering-against-query-parameters) on your queryset, You can also pass in query parameters to your subscription with the `query_params` key:
+If you use `request.query_params` in your view at all, potentially from [filters](https://www.django-rest-framework.org/api-guide/filtering/#filtering-against-query-parameters) on your queryset, you can also pass in query parameters to your subscription with the `query_params` key:
 ```json
 {
   "type": "subscribe",